Woman who posed as baby photographer charged with assault and attempted kidnapping after drugging a mother and planning to steal her child, prosecutors say - Local News 8

 Parker’s daughter also told the man that her mom wanted “a baby girl more than anything,” court documents say.
 Parker’s daughter said she knew where they could find a baby and “specifically referred to kidnapping,” the documents say.

-An investigation showed that Parker posted ads offering free photo shoots with women at least 37 weeks pregnant or with a baby no more than one week old, the probable cause documents state.
+An investigation showed that Parker posted ads offering free photo shoots with women at least 37 weeks pregnant or with a baby no more than one week old, the court documents state.

 “Detectives established that the defendant would be contacted over social media and arrange visits with women,” court documents said.
 “Once at a residence, the defendant would take photos of the babies with a Nikon camera and then use her cellular phone to take selfies with the babies.”